 The Orchid Range faces north and consists of the octagonal palm house backed by eight long rectangular houses along a north-south corridor.
 A domed, rectangular house that once served as an aquatic garden connects the Conservatory and the first range.

 The interior of the Orchid Range is characteristic of the appearance of working greenhouses and illustrates how large greenhouses provided a succession of different environments needed for different types of plants.
 In contrast to the 1917 Greenhouse, which once housed display gardens, the Orchid Range is a working facility.

-In 2010-2011, the Orchid Range was renovated to LEED gold standards.
+In 2010-2011, the Orchid Range was renovated to LEED Platinum standards.
 LEED, an acronym for Leadership in Energy and Environmental Design, is an internationally-recognized green building certification system developed by the U.S. Green Building Council.
 Today, the Orchid Range is far more energy-efficient and environmentally-friendly, and houses new indoor display gardens with a focus on native plants.
 In October of 2013, Duke Farms achieved final LEED Platinum certification after a vigorous documentation process.

 The Subtropical Display garden demonstrates the diversity of plants found in this environment, including longleaf pines, palmetto and a sphagnum bog teeming with carnivorous plants.
 Featured is an evolving population of orchids native to this subtropical area.
 Orchid species introduced from nearby southern regions, are acclimating as a possible result of Climate Change.